 - State Parks Sno-Park permit: $80 (available at area snow sports stores)

 Before and after class, kids supervision is the responsibility of parents or custodians.
 For their safety, young children who return to the lodge early or young children whose parents are still out teaching are encouraged to stay inside the lodge.
 They can have a snack, play games or read.
-Older kids are expected to behave responsibly outside and we have
+Older kids are expected to behave responsibly outside and we have reasonable guidelines on what is acceptable behavior.

 Lesson groups ski away from the lodge area out on trails into the woods, not contained in a small area like a swimming pool or soccer field.
 Because of the range of abilities within a group, the group may get spread out.
 However, parent assistants ensure that no child is left unattended on the trail.

 If a child is late, we will make every effort to unite them with their group.
-If the group is out on the trail and not able to be reached, the late skier will be returned to their parent's care and becomes the parent's responsibility. guidelines on what is acceptable behavior.
+If the group is out on the trail and not able to be reached, the late skier will be returned to their parent's care and becomes the parent's responsibility.

 You must be a Spokane Nordic member to register your child for Nordic Kids.
 Your membership is tax-deductible to the full extent allowed.